xihale/poetry/README.md

 Just fill public/text with `[number].txt`.

-It's not only a poems' colletor, but also text's warm home.
+It's not only a poems' collector, but also text's warm home.